section-engineering-education/engineering-education/content/articles/spring-boot-recaptcha-v3/index.md

 ![Spring Initializr image](spring-initializr.png)

 ### Configure database connection properties
-Since we will not deploy the application to production, the database tables, and data will be automatically created for us during application initialization using `spring.jpa.hibernate.ddl-auto=create` property.
+Since we will not deploy the application to production, the database tables, and data will be automatically created during application initialization using `spring.jpa.hibernate.ddl-auto=create` property.

-The SQL statements that will be generated will be displayed to the console to see what is happening behind the scenes and this will be enabled by `spring.jpa.show-sql=true` property.
+The hibernate-generated SQL statements are displayed in the console, and we enable this by setting the `spring.jpa.show-sql` property.

 To ensure that we read the SQL statements easily, we can ensure they are formatted well by including the `spring.jpa.properties.hibernate.format_sql=true` property.